insarlab/MintPy/docs/installation.md

 ## Install MintPy

-Tested on macOS and Linux, MintPy is installable on Windows, but may have bugs
+The installation note below is tested on Linxu and macOS.
+It is still experimental on Windows, so it may have bugs.

 ### Notes for Mac users ###